metin/ProAngularJS-Repo/README.md

 018-todo-dynamic-views-as-attrib: The same example as 017- but using ng-include as an attribute inside a div.

 019-swapping-html-elems: Illustrates how to use ng-switch to conditionally display small chunks of html.

+020-hiding-unprocessed-moustaches: Illustrates how to prevent {{}} from showing while AngularJS is parsing the document using the ng-cloak directive.